RubyInferno/KeyPadLock/README.md

 * **we start project a bit late, so the update around 29th July**

-This specific project is a KeyPadLock.
+This specific project is a KeyPadLock-prototype.

 ![image](https://github.com/RubyInferno/KeyPadLock/blob/master/Images/%E7%85%A7%E7%89%87%202017-8-7%2015%2036%2033.jpg?raw=true)